Recruitment test for teachers: Three jailed, two held over bribery

 Semina Begum and Rafiqul Islam got one-month imprisonment each, while Shafiqul Islam was jailed for 15 days.
 Among them, Semina and Rafiqul took the exams at Sherpur Government College and Government Girls School centres, respectively, while Shafiqul attended the Ideal School centre.

-According to the Sherpur District Primary Education Office, 13,363 candidates were supposed to participate in the exams in the district, reports our Jamalpur correspondent.
+According to the Sherpur District Primary Education Office, 13,363 candidates were supposed to participate in the exams in the district.

 However, only 10,439 candidates attended the test at 21 centres.